LCPQ/PTEROSOR_endofterm_workshop/content/posters.md

 **Equation Generator for Equation-of-Motion Coupled Cluster Assisted by Computer Algebra System**

 ### Sara Giarrusso (U of Toulouse, France)
-**Shape of the Møller-Plesset adiabatic connection integrand for a model diatomic system at different correlation regimes**
+**Exact Excited-State Functionals of the Asymmetric Hubbard Dimer**

 ### Enzo Monino (U of Toulouse, France)
 **Unphysical Discontinuities, Intruder States and Regularization in GW Methods**